 Thanksgiving is meant to be a time for appreciating blessings and celebrating with family.
 It is tragic when this holiday is marred by car accidents, injuries or deaths.
 We greatly appreciate the Highway Patrol's ongoing commitment to crash and fatality reduction throughout the year, and especially during our nation's most traveled holidays.

-Here at Aaron Sachs and Associates, we wish all of you a safe, happy and healthy Thanksgiving.
+Here at Aaron Sachs & Associates, P.C., we wish all of you a safe, happy and healthy Thanksgiving.
 If you do need legal assistance after an accident, we are available to help you.
 Please call us, toll free, to schedule a no-cost initial consultation with one of our injury lawyers.
-You can reach us toll-free at 1-888-777-AUTO, or you can contact us online.Attorney meetings by appointment only
+You can reach us at (888) 287-1046, or you can contact us online.Attorney meetings by appointment only